Multi Day Outlander Tours from Edinburgh

 Culloden Battlefield, site of the last battle on British soil, stands atop a ridge, four miles from Inverness.
 Here, Bonnie Prince Charlie’s Jacobite army met a final and chilling end.
 This story is well-told in the multi-media centre onsite.
 We will walk you to the Well of the Dead, the Main Cairn and the Clan Fraser Stone.
 This is where those fallen clansmen are buried.

-Clan Munro operate a fabulous exhibition centre in an old 1740’s agricultural storehouse.
+In high season Clan Munro operate a fabulous exhibition centre in an old 1740’s agricultural storehouse.
 The clan still value the building today, as it now preserves stories of a thousand years of land and people.
 Two particularly relevant The “Clanlands” and the “What is a Clan” exhibitions in particular give great insights into the history and culture surrounding Outlander.

 Castle Leod is a 1500’s Scottish tower house, and home to the chief of the Clan Mackenzie.
 It is seen as the inspiration behind Castle Leoch, and Diana has therefore been a guest here on occasion.
 We like to give time for a walk up the impressive drive and as a result the opportunity for photographs.